risingwavelabs/risingwave-docs/versioned_docs/version-1.5/deploy/uninstall-risingwave-k8s.md

 kubectl get pods
 ```

-## Delete the persistent volumn claims
+## Delete the persistent volume claims

 To check the persistent volume claims, use the following command: